 Advanced Surgery

-At Thameswood we not only have the in house expertise to treat more complex surgical cases but have also invested in the facilities and equipment to ensure we can do this to the best of our ability.
+At Thameswood Vets, we have the in-house expertise to treat more complex surgical cases.
+Additionally, we continually invest in our facilities and equipment to ensure we provide the best possible care for your pets.

 Laparoscopic Spay